 WRPP has organised a number of conferences and delivered training events to those interested in adopting a restorative approach to their work.
 With assistance from the Healthy Ireland Fund, WRPP has developed an E-Learning resource "Introduction to Restorative Practices".
 It is hoped that this resource will make information on restorative practice more accessible to a wider number of people.
 This resource was officially launched online in December 2020 and opened for applications from January 2021.

 Wexford CYPSC Consultation Process

-Wexford CYPSC is currently in the process of developing its Children and Young People's Plan (CYPP).
+Wexford CYPSC has developed its second "Children and Young People's Plan Autumn 2020-2023".
+It has been submitted for quality assurance.
 To ensure that the voices of children and young people are included in the plan, Wexford CYPSC have consulted with children, young people and families in a variety of settings.

 To view Wexford CYPSC's consultation documents please click on the links below:

 Primary Age Consultation